Victor Series 1400 Model 321 Electronic Calculator

 Note Date code of 7042 (42nd week of 1970)

 According to old Victor documentation, the 1400-series calculators were declared obsolete on January, 20 1971.
 The fact that the machines were obsoleted in just two years shows the frenetic pace of electronic technology development during this period of time.
 Production of the machines likely ceased around or shortly after that date, with sales continuing until inventory was depleted.
-In early 1971, the retail price quoted for a 14-321 was $995, which, by educated guess, would mean that it sold for something in the neighborhood of $1,295 at introduction.
+In early 1971, the retail price quoted for a 14-321 was $995.
+This was roughly $300 less than the machine's introduction price of around $1,300.

 Top view of 14-321 chassis

-The machines are designed around a somewhat unusual working register arrangement.
-First, there is the entry/result register, into which numeric entry occurs and final results of math operations are placed (displayed on the bottom line of the CRT display).
-Next is a multiplicand/dividend register which holds the first number of multiplication or division operation (shown on the middle line of the display), automatically serving as a constant for multiplication and division.
-There is a non-displayed temporary register used in addition and subtration operations.
+The display shows the content of three registers.
+The bottom line of the display shows the content of the entry/result register, into which numeric entry occurs and final results of math operations are placed (displayed on the bottom line of the CRT display).
+The middle line of the display shows the multiplicand/dividend register, which holds the first number of multiplication or division operation, which is retained across calculations to serve as a constant register.
+Internally, there is a third non-displayed working register used in addition and subtration operations.
 The content of the 14-321's accumulator-style memory register is displayed on the top line of the display.
-All of the working registers are capable of holding 16 digits, but two of the digit positions are used for housekeeping purposes, such as keeping track of the sign of the number in the register, along with storing the decimal point location, leaving the other 14 digit positions available for number storage.
+All of the working registers are capable of holding 16 digits, but two of the digit positions are used for housekeeping purposes, including keeping track of the sign of the number in the register and storing the decimal point location, leaving the other 14 digit positions available for number storage.

-The 14-321 provides a single accumulating memory register, also with a capacity of fourteen digits.
 Decimal point settings are available for 0, 4 or 6 digits behind the decimal point.
 Oddly,there is no setting for two digits behind the decimal, which would be more useful for financial calculations.
 The machine does not have any round-off functionality.
-For example, 2 <÷> 3 results in 0.6666 with the decimal point selection thumbwheel at the 4 digits behind the decimal position.
+For example, 2 ÷ 3 results in 0.6666 with the decimal point selection thumbwheel at the 4 digits behind the decimal position.

 The main logic board for the Victor 14-321

 Both of the machines in the 1400-series have three main circuit boards.
 The rather large main logic board (measuring 18"x13") occupies the entire bottom of the chassis.
 This single board contains all of the digital logic of the machine.
-In the Model 14-321, it is populated with 114 small-scale DTL (Diode-Transistor Logic) devices made primarily by Fairchild, but with the few Texas Instruments parts sprinkled about.
+The main board is populated with 114 small-scale DTL (Diode-Transistor Logic) devices made primarily by Fairchild, but with the few Texas Instruments parts sprinkled about.
 The devices are all in 14-pin dual-inline plastic packages.
-Unfortunately, Victor saw fit to have the IC manufacturers place Victor-specific part numbers on all of the IC's (e.g., 50210-x), so it's a bit of a challenge to figure out exactly what function of each particular part number provides, however, my guess is that the devices are from Fairchild's popular DTuL line, with the TI parts being functional equivalents.
+Unfortunately, Victor saw fit to have the IC manufacturers place Victor-specific part numbers on all of the IC's (e.g., 50210-x), so it's a bit of a challenge to figure out exactly what function of each particular part number provides.
+It is most likely that the ICs are from Fairchild's popular DTuL line, with the TI parts being functional equivalents.

 The Fairchild (Marked with f Symbol) and Texas Instruments (Marked with Texas State Outline)